-From Ita Thao Village, walk along the Ita Thao Lakeside Trail, and it will lead you to the ropeway.
+From Ita Thao Village, walk along the Ita Thao Lakeside Trail, it will lead you to the ropeway.

 The scenic cable car ride has red, yellow, blue and green cabins.
 If you are a thrill-seeker, take the green cabin with the transparent floor.

-But no matter which cabin you choose, enjoy the 10-minute scenic ride where you will see Sun Moon Lake from bird’s eye view and the lush mountainous region.
+But no matter which cabin you choose, enjoy the 10-minute scenic ride where you will see Sun Moon Lake from a bird’s eye view and the lush mountainous region.